snjay/q-learning-traffic-lights/README.md

 Image courtesy: [Wikipedia](https://en.wikipedia.org/wiki/Q-learning)

-This code was originally created as a part of a university course but I've continued onwards and built things on top and extended features.
-Credits for the original code (from the first commit) are my fellow team members: Jay Motwani, Harrison Waters & Erny Tsao.
+This project was originally created as a part of a university course but I've continued onwards and extended features.
+Credits for the original code (from the first commit) go to my fellow team members: Jay Motwani, Harrison Waters & Erny Tsao.

 ## Reinforcement learning